 1990 Mercedes-Benz 190 E 2.5-16 Evolution II

-Mercedes-Benz shifted focus toward touring car racing.
+Born from intense competition with BMW’s superb M3, the Mercedes-Benz 190 E 2.3-16 was the result of a partnership with famed engineering firm Cosworth.
 The W201 chassis was beefed up with larger anti-roll bars, harder bushings, limited-slip differential, quicker dampers, and a faster steering ratio.
-Additionally, Getrag provided the five-speed dogleg gearbox to ensure fast and easy gear selection.
-Cosworth took the standard M104 2.3-liter 8-valve engine and fitted a light alloy cylinder head along with dual-overhead cams and four valves per cylinder.
-Continued development on the car resulted in an increase in engine displacement to 2.5 liters in 1988 and the Evolution variants of the 190 Cosworth.
+Getrag provided the five-speed dogleg gearbox to ensure fast and easy gear selection.
+Cosworth took the standard 2.3-liter 8-valve engine and fitted a light alloy cylinder head, dual-overhead cams, and four valves per cylinder.
+Continued development resulted in an increase in engine displacement to 2.5-liters in 1988 and the Evolution variants of the 190 Cosworth.

 The initial Evo model overhauled the platform into a thoroughbred racer by installing a tuned version of the 2.5-liter motor.
-A higher rev limiter, 3.27:1 axle ratio, larger brakes, and better tires meant that the Evolution accelerated and stopped better than any 190 E. Further enhancements included wider front and rear tracks, stiffer adjustable suspension, and revised bodywork.
-For the Evo II model, Mercedes-Benz refined the developments of the Evo I. Again, the engineers managed to squeeze out more power to an impressive 235 horsepower.
-Brembo four-piston calipers were in charge of bringing the car to a rest.
+A higher rev limit, larger brakes, and improved tires meant the Evolution accelerated and stopped better than ever before.
+Further enhancements included wider a front and rear track, stiffer adjustable suspension, and revised bodywork.
+For the Evo II model, the engineers squeezed out more potential to an impressive 235 hp.
+Brembo four-piston calipers were quick to bring the car to a halt.
 The true highlight of the Evo II is the aero kit that features a towering rear spoiler, imposing fender flairs, and an even more aggressive front splitter.